 - The Touhou Project series has problems with this.
 It's not clear if the first few games are canon, the ones we're sure about are still vague on which route is canon, and all the Universe Compendiums are written from the point of view of openly biased sources.
 And that's ignoring the things that just plain contradict each other.

 - Valve Software once stated that 'canon is uncanonical' to reserve creative freedom for the Half-Life series of video games.

-- Done deliberately in the SCP Foundation, since it's built on a crowdsourcing model, and allowing for multiple interpretations (i.e. Dr. Clef as an abrasive researcher / a Reality Warper / Satan himself or the Foundation as a Men in Black organization trying to save the world or control it).
+- Done deliberately in the SCP Foundation, since it's built on a crowdsourcing model, and allows for multiple interpretations (i.e. Dr. Clef as an abrasive researcher / a Reality Warper / Satan himself or the Foundation as a Men in Black organization trying to save the world or control it).
 It doesn't help that the site is occasionally subject to large-scale edits and one of the more prolific early writers took all his stories with him when he was banned, shattering what little consistency there had been.
 The site actually provides a section just for keeping the multiple possible canons straight.
 The general mantra is "there is no canon."

 - The Game Grumps are known for this.
 JonTron and Egoraptor have said that Arin's "suicide" at the end of their Rugrats in Paris: The Movie episode is canon in the game grumps canon and Arin is now a ghost.
 This is especially confusing since Arin has killed himself in other videos since including Telletubbies and 2 episodes of Table Flip.